 How To Set User Password Policy On CentOS 7

-You can force user to change their password at first login with chage command and also set the expiration on user account.
-To check, all the information about user, use this command lslogins usename.
+You can force the user to change their password at first login with chage command and also set the expiration of the user account.
+To check, all the information about the user, use this command lslogins username.

-Carefully change these settings in the files, i would suggest you to try this settings on a user before applying on the root users.
+Carefully change these settings in the files, I would suggest you try this setting on a user before applying on the root users.
 User management plays a vital role in Linux. you should not that.

 You may find all the files here /etc/pam.d/

 Requirement 1: set the minimum length, insert the below line if does not exist in this file vim /etc/security/pwquality.conf

 minlen = 9

 Requirement 2: keep the history of the password used on the system and you need to insert the below line in this file /etc/pam.d/system-auth and /etc/pam.d/password-auth (after pam_pwquality.so line).

 password requisite pam_pwhistory.so remember=5 use_authtok